 If you experience one or more of these symptoms, you may be a candidate for breast reduction surgery.

-As breast reduction surgery is often performed in order to solve a medical problem rather than merely for aesthetic purposes, many medical insurance companies will cover some or all of the cost of the surgery.
-Contact our office in Atlanta , Georgia to find out if your breast reduction may be covered by your insurance company.
+Breast reduction surgery is often performed in order to solve a medical problem rather than merely for aesthetic purposes.
+Contact our office in Atlanta, Georgia to find out if your breast reduction may be covered by your insurance company.

 Interested in learning more about breast reduction? ask Dr. Whiteman today!